tardate/LittleArduinoProjects/README.md

-# 405 Little Electronics and Arduino Projects
+# 406 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [ATmegaSerialProgrammer](./playground/ATmegaSerialProgrammer) - all about bootloaders and how to program an ATMEGA328P chip over a serial connection with a CH340G USB-Serial adapter instead of ICSP.
+> Latest addition:sparkles: [SerialInterface/UsbUartCH340G](./Electronics101/SerialInterface/UsbUartCH340G) - build a USB to TTL serial interface on a breadboard using the CH340G interface chip, and use it to program Arduino sketches on an ATmega328P.

 Just my collection of electronics projects, many involving an Arduino in one way or another.